Vinchio, in the feud of the Marquises, where history and legend blend with the best fruits that the earth produces.

 To be seen.

-Of the other museums, two are housed in the premises of the former City Hall of Vinchio: the Davide Lajolo Museum - Vinchio is my nest (Museo Davide Lajolo - Vinchio è il mio nido) is dedicated to the life and works of Davide Lajolo, writer, journalist, poet and partisan (see also the half-length made in his memory), and the House of Memory, of the Resistance and of the Deportation (Casa della Memoria, della Resistenza e della Deportazione), dedicated to the memory of the partisan Resistance against the Nazi-Fascists.
+In Vinchio there are four museums: the Peasant Museum, outdoors, the Davide Lajolo Museum - Vinchio is my nest (Museo Davide Lajolo - Vinchio è il mio nido), the House of Memory, of the Resistance and of the Deportation (Casa della Memoria, della Resistenza e della Deportazione) and the Birthplace and Museum of the Venerable Brother Teodoreto.

-Of great interest are also the religious buildings present in the municipal area, including the parish church dedicated to the evangelist Saint Marco, eighteenth century, the Church of Confraternity of Santissima Trinità (XVI century), and the parish church of Noche called San Defendente.
+The religious buildings in the municipal area are also of great interest, including the parish church dedicated to the evangelist Saint Marco, the Church of Confraternity of Santissima Trinità, anche parish church of Noche.

-La Ru, a centuries-old oak and natural monument of the Val Sarmassa Reserve, is a place that was made magical by the writer and journalist Davide Lajolo.
+La Ru, a centuries-old oak, is the natural monument of the Val Sarmassa Reserve, made magical by the tails of the famous writer and journalist Davide Lajolo.